RmigD/festinaepaper/README.md

 # festinaepaper
 ## Just another e-Paper weather station in a watch case.

+Got the sample code from here: https://github.com/waveshare/e-Paper Probably should have forked it, but I had no idea how github works.
+I still don't.

 ### Instructions (probably incomplete)
 - Check the paths under /examples/getweathertoscreen.sh
 - Check the paths under /examples/get_weather.py